ng-docs/angular-cn/aio/content/guide/service-worker-devops.md

 The Angular service worker is downloaded when the application is first opened and when the application is accessed after a period of inactivity.
 If the service worker has changed, the service worker will be updated in the background.

-Most updates to the Angular service worker are transparent to the app &mdash;the old caches are still valid and content is still served normally.
+Most updates to the Angular service worker are transparent to the app —the old caches are still valid and content is still served normally.
 However, occasionally a bugfix or feature in the Angular service worker requires the invalidation of old caches.
 In this case, the application will be refreshed transparently from the network.